 Having difficulty falling asleep?
-White noise, like a ceiling fan, can help your brain tune out distracting noises (a barking dog, for example), and these white-noise apps have all kinds of relaxing sounds to help your brain relax.
+White noise, like a ceiling fan, can help your brain tune out distracting noises (a barking dog or heavy traffic, for example), and these white-noise apps have all kinds of relaxing sounds to help your brain relax.

 It’s no coincidence that many people think it’s easier to fall asleep (and to get quality sleep) when there’s a fan on or when the air conditioner is running.
 White noise is soothing to the human brain, as it contains constant noise of equal intensity across every audible frequency.
 The way white noise is distributed helps drown out any noises that distract or stimulate our brains when we are trying to go to sleep, like traffic or a snoring partner, thus helping us get a good night’s sleep.

 There are other colors of noise besides white, and pink noise is the second-most commonly talked about sound hue.
 Pink noise is often confused for white noise, but it differs because it has more energy in the lower register, so it sounds like white noise but with more of a bass rumble; think of ambient noises like flowing rivers, thunderstorms, or wind.
 While many people find these noises to be more relaxing than staticky white noise, pink noise might be less effective than white noise at helping your brain relax and tune out unwanted noise.
 However, studies have shown that pink noise can help sharpen your memory, so it might be better for studying, with white noise ideal for sleeping.